ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-02-27-alloy-win-loki.md

   - snclient
 ---
 ### Forwarding Windows Eventlogs to a central log console
-In system monitoring, logs are a valuable source where signs of upcoming or existing problems can be found.
-Especially for Windows, it was not easy to collect all of the computer's logs in one place.
-Forwarding Windows event logs with syslog to a syslog server, which then wrote the logs to files, was one way—but this is a very old-fashioned approach.
-Here, we present a state-of-the-art solution based on modern observability tools.
+In system monitoring, logs are a valuable source for detecting upcoming or existing issues.
+Especially for Windows, collecting all logs in one place has not been easy.
+Forwarding Windows event logs to a syslog server, which then writes the logs to files, was one approach—but this is quite outdated.
+Here, you will set up a modern solution based on state-of-the-art observability tools.

-On the client side, we have the agent [SNClient+](/docs/snclient) with its helper, [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/).
-On the monitoring side, we are using the [Open Monitoring Distribution](/docs/omd) with [Loki](https://grafana.com/oss/loki/).
+On the client side, you will use the agent [SNClient+](/docs/snclient) with its helper, [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/).
+On the monitoring side, you will use the [Open Monitoring Distribution](/docs/omd) with [Loki](https://grafana.com/oss/loki/).

 Schemazeichnung, Teaser-Screenshot

 ### Step one - Install OMD and open the Loki API.
-To keep things short, i assume that you already have an installation of OMD and have created a site.
-Let's give the site the name *demo*, which is used in the samples here.
+To keep things short, I assume that you already have OMD installed and have created a site.
+In this example, use the site name *demo*.
+(And the OMD server is called *omd-server*)

-Loki is not enabled by default, so you have to run the following commands:
+Loki is not enabled by default, so you need to run the following commands:
 ```bash
 omd stop
 omd config set GRAFANA on
 omd config set LOKI on
 ```

-Also, by default Loki listens only on the loopback interface.
-In order to make it reachable by Windows servers, you need to add the file *~/etc/apacke/conf.d/loki.conf* with the following content:
+In an OMD setup, Loki listens by default only on the loopback interface.
+To make it accessible from Windows servers, create the file *~/etc/apache/conf.d/loki.conf* with the following content:
 ```apache
 <IfModule !mod_proxy.c>
     LoadModule proxy_module /usr/lib64/httpd/modules/mod_proxy.so